 The weight of these Salomon Women’s Snowscape 7 Siam cross country skis, on average is around 1.36 kgs.
 To make things easier for you, the manufacturer recommends your ski length according to your body weight.
 If your weight is less than 40 kg, between 40 kg and 45 kg, or even between 45 kg to 50 kg, the small size (S) is recommended.
 For weights between 50 kg to 65kg, medium size (M) is recommended.
 For a woman weighing between 65 kg to 80 kg, go for the large size (L).

 6. The Metal-Edged: Alpina Discovery 68W Backcountry

 The Alpina Discovery 68W has an impressive width of 60 mm from the ski waist, making it narrow enough for showing the best gliding performance on groomed tracks.
 And if that is not enough, these narrow skis are stable and strong enough to explore the unchartered powdered snow.
-So, no matter what your skiing terrain is, this elegant pair of skis can take you on a fun ride.
+So, no matter what your skiing terrain is, this elegant pair of cross country skis can take you on a fun ride.